 "So, let's toast the squirrel."

-Gale shakes his head a little, and then his face breaks into the biggest and happiest grin I've ever seen.
+Gale shakes his head a little, and then starts laughing.

 "That's my Catnip," he says victoriously, pinning me down on the warm rug in front of the fireplace.